 - The Yankees send veteran P Al Downing and C Frank Fernandez to Oakland for 1B Danny Cater and C Ossie Chavarria.
 They also trade 1B Joe Pepitone to the Astros for 1B Curt Blefary.

-- The Cubs send OF Boots Day to the Cardinals for P Rich Nye.
+- The Cubs send P Rich Nye to the Cardinals for OF Boots Day.

 - 1973 - The Reds trade P Ross Grimsley to the Orioles for OF Merv Rettenmund and IF Junior Kennedy.
 Grimsley will win 18 next year for the Orioles.

-- 1974 - In a dismal trade for Montreal, the Expos trade OF Ken Singleton and P Mike Torrez to the Orioles for P Dave McNally, OF Rich Coggins, and minor league pitcher Bill Kirkpatrick.
+- 1974 - In a dismal trade for Montreal, the Expos send OF Ken Singleton and P Mike Torrez to the Orioles for P Dave McNally, OF Rich Coggins, and minor league pitcher Bill Kirkpatrick.
+McNally and Coggins will be gone before the end of June, while Kirkpatrick will never reach the majors; meanwhile, Torrez and Singleton will both be top-notch players for another decade.

 - 1975 - Ted Turner enters a tentative purchase agreement to buy the Atlanta Braves.